Chunfang/defmod-swpc/doc/INSTALL.md

 First run defmod (FE) model. -fd 1 tells the code to output the FD input.
 [MPI_cmd] [MPI-args] bin/defmod -f [my_fe_model].inp [petsc-args] -fd 1

 After FE model finishes without errors, run swpc (FD) model. -r [my_fe_model] passes the code the FE model name, no extension. -e [event_ID] passes which earthquake to simulate, if there are more then one event.
-Without -e the code will pick the first event.
+Without -e argument, the code will pick the first event.
 [MPI_cmd] [MPI-args] bin/swpc_3d.x -i [my_fd_model].inf -r [my_fe_model] -e [event_ID]

 The code will display if the FE-FD mode is on via screen outputs.